Peru’s Machu Picchu and Sacred Valley

 DAY 7: After breakfast, depart on an early train back to Ollantaytambo.
 Visit a local Chichería and sample chicha, a corn beer that Andean people still prepare and drink.
 On the way to Cusco stop at a local Inca museum and learn more about traditional lifestyles and history of the area.

 DAY 8: Take a walking tour around Cusco, sacred capital of the Incas.
 Visit the Temple of the Sun and experience the local food market of San Pedro.
 In the afternoon visit the largest and most impressive site left by Incas around the city, Sacsayhuaman.

 DAY 9: Wake up and enjoy some breakfast before heading off to visit Tipón, one of the most significant examples of Incan hydraulics.
 Afterward, stop to see the most decorated church in all southern Peru.
 In the evening, visit a local lake where a lecturer will share insights on the southern skies and Incan constellations.
 View planets and a number of stars only seen from south of equator.

-DAY 10: Enjoy your final breakfast in Cusco before heading to the airport start the journey home.
+DAY 10: Enjoy your final breakfast in Cusco before heading to the airport to start the journey home.

 TERRAIN/ROUTE: Enjoy exploring the Andes, Sacred Valley, and the ruins of Machu Picchu.
 We will hike a few miles of uneven trail with elevation change each day.

 TYPE OF TRAVEL/DISTANCE: You will travel by foot as you explore the wonders of Peruvian culture.
 Transportation to and from accommodations will be provided by train or van.

 LEVEL OF DIFFICULTY: No previous experience is necessary, however the elevation and uneven terrain make this trip a bit more difficult.
 We'll take it easy and let you acclimate.

 YOUR GROUP: The group size ranges from 8 to 12 participants, plus one Wilderness Inquiry staff, and one local guide while in Peru.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.